Char-Hunt/Projects-portfolio/README.md

 Let's keep going...
 So, your team's onto another update mission, and this time, it's targeting all the hardworking folks in the Finance and Sales departments.
 Just like before, you're going to wield your SQL skills to pinpoint and filter out the info on these dedicated employees, following the same trail as the previous result.

-In this operation, we'll be making friends with the WHERE and OR keywords, the dynamic duo of SQL queries, to get the job done.
-Here's a glimpse of how it's done:
+In this operation, we'll be making friends with the WHERE and <code>OR</code> keywords, the dynamic duo of SQL queries, to get the job done.
+Here's a glimpse of how I did this:

    >_Note: Even though both conditions are based on the same column, you need to write out both full conditions.
 This means that you must specify department as the column in both conditions._
 ![7174b456fy4175894d0_5](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/d7dc4b5c-b994-4617-a36d-ec9ffe0b3d45)